PE and Sport

-The school is also leading the way by delivering multi skills lessons to all pupils.
+The school is also leading the way by delivering multi skills lessons to foundation and KS1.
 These lessons ensure the children develop the core skills of balance, agility and co-ordination that they will need to participate in any sport.
 The school has developed schemes that are used in many schools across the Borough and beyond.

 In key stage two, the children go off site to develop their swimming ability at Robinson Pool.
 They also have the opportunity to train as young leaders(Play Pals) and deliver games to the younger children at lunchtimes.
 They can also be part of the School Games Committee.
 These children help to organise in school competitions and champion physical activity in the school.

 The school provides PE lessons for all of the early years children.
 They take part in multi skills, gymnastics and dance.
 They also have access to a wide range of equipment in their outdoor area.
 This is easily accessed and children can freely choose many different physical activities.
 The school has also purchased new equipment to help develop social skills and the physical skills of balance and co-ordination.
 This can be seen in the pictures below.
 The school also has two teachers who are trained to deliver Balanceability.
 These are bike riding sessions on balance bikes and pedal bikes with the aim of getting all children to ride a bike by year 1.
 The school has all the equipment to deliver these sessions.

 In key stage two, the children have residential visits.
-In year 4, they go to Kingswood for a three night stay.
-In year 6, we plan to organise a four night residential.
+In year 4, they go to Kingswood for a two night stay.
+In year 6, the children visit Caytorpe PGL for a week.
 During these trips, the children get to experience many activities including climbing, zip lines, boating, archery and problem solving.

 The school provides many enrichment activities in the form of after school clubs.
 This means many of our children achieve 5 hours or more of structured activity a week.
 The following clubs run throughout the year: